DirkFedermann/UsefulDocs/BackupMX Server with Postfix.md

 Add or edit the parameter `relay_domains = <domain>` and `maximal_queue_lifetime = 10d`.

+Now you need to restart the postfix service, to apply the changes to the config: `sudo systemctl restart postfix`

 ## Adding a Backup Server to the DNS

 Now add the `A`-Record of the Backup Server to the DNS: